TristanCantatGaudin/rainbowprint/README.md

  	cd docs
   	sphinx-quickstart

 This will prompt a few basic questions (package name, author, version) and create new files.
+In the file `conf.py` look for the line `extensions = []` and replace it with `extensions = ['sphinx.ext.autodoc']`.
+This sphinx extinction can turn docstrings into documentation automatically.
+Then:

+	cd ..
+	sphinx-apidoc -o docs src/

+ will create additional files in `docs/`.

 ## workflow for linting